HamzaTatheer/ai-projects/readme.md

+1. venv .env
-1. source ./.env/bin/activate
+2. source ./.env/bin/activate
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt
+4. Now use the program such as with flask run

-Upon Installing New Libraries and saving (Dont leave Virtual Enviroment in step 1) pip freeze > requirements.txt
+Upon Installing New Libraries and Saving (Dont leave Virtual Enviroment in step 2) pip freeze > requirements.txt